 The Old Burians’ Awards are launched in a Sixth Form Assembly and applications have to be given to the Head of Sixth Form by the end of May.
 The amounts of money available each year varies as only the interest on the capital sum is used.

 Click here to download the donation form for a one off donation to the Old Burians’ Charitable Trust

 Click here to download the standing order form to donate to the Old Burians’ Charitable Trust monthly or annually.

-Any Sixth Former wishing to apply for the Old Burians’ Award, click here for the downloadable application form.
+Anyone wishing to apply for the Old Burians’ Award, click here for the downloadable application form.

 Madison Hewitson spent a month in Indonesia with Operation Wallacea; Sam Knock and Poppy McIntosh spent a week at Eton College each pursuing a University Summer School (in Music and English respectively) to further their efforts in applying for university entrance.
 Lucinda Al-Zoghbi embarked on a ten-week volunteer placement with Raleigh International in South India.
 Jack Williams spent ten days in India, being a judge at the World Universities’ Debating Championships.
 (Full reports are in the 2014 issue of “The Old Burian” magazine).